robertorcosta/azure-docs.pt-br/articles/logic-apps/logic-apps-limits-and-config.md

 ### <a name="change-run-duration-and-storage-retention"></a>Alterar a duração de execução e a retenção de armazenamento

 To change the default limit for run duration and storage retention, follow these steps.
-Se você precisar ultrapassar o limite máximo, [entre em contato com a equipe do Logic Apps](mailto://logicappsemail@microsoft.com) para obter ajuda com suas necessidades.

-1. No Portal do Azure, no menu do aplicativo lógico, escolha **Configurações de fluxo de trabalho**.

-2. Em **Opções de runtime**, na lista **Retenção histórica de execuções em dias** , escolha **Personalizado**.

-3. Digite ou arraste o controle deslizante para o número de dias que você deseja.
+To increase the maximum limit, [contact the Logic Apps team](mailto://logicappsemail@microsoft.com) for help with your requirements.

+1. In the Azure portal, on your logic app's menu, select **Workflow settings**.

+1. Under **Runtime options**, from the **Run history retention in days** list, select **Custom**.

+1. Enter or drag the slider for the number of days that you want.

+   > [!NOTE]
+   > For logic apps in multi-tenant Azure, the 90-day default limit is the same as the maximum limit.
+You can only decrease this value.
+   > For logic apps in an integration service environment, you can decreause or increase the 90-day default limit.

 <a name="looping-debatching-limits"></a>